TAM: Why a time management solution is essential for companies operating internationally

 Generate activity reports

-To meet operational needs
+Meet operational needs